BryanEAtherton/Azure-VM-Honeypot-setup/README.md

 </p>

 <h1>Azure Virtual Machine Honeypot Setup</h1>
 Here we will set up 2 Azure Virtual Machines, 1 Windows and 1 Linux, to use in our Security Project as honeypots.
-We will disable the firewall protections at the Azure level and in the Windows VM to open the machines to the internet.
+We will disable the firewall protections at the Azure level locally in the Windows VM to open the machines to the internet.

 <h2>Environments and Technologies Used</h2>